ausginer/alpine-features/README.md

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-## Security

-These features are designed with security in mind:
-- Use official package sources when possible
-- Verify signatures and checksums
-- Follow Alpine Linux security best practices
-- Minimal attack surface with Alpine's lightweight base

 ## Support